 12 Useful Ways To Choose The Right Direction In Life (Without Wasting A Bunch Of Time)

+After finishing this post you’ll be 5 minutes closer to your death.
 Hopefully what you read is worth your time.

 Time stands at the center of your life.
 You never feel like you have enough of it.
 You want to make the right choices for your future but you’re worried about wasting it.
 You want to find the right direction before time runs out.